 Thailand Family Tour (Oct to April)

-Discover behind the scenes Bangkok; canoe the River Kwai, discover the jungle flora and fauna of Khao Sok National Park and snorkel off islands in the Andaman Sea
+Explore behind the scenes Bangkok; canoe the River Kwai, discover the jungle flora and fauna of Khao Sok National Park and snorkel on coral reefs in the Andaman Sea

 Jungles and Islands

 An alternative version of our Thailand family tour; Jungles and Islands, is offered during the May to September period to avoid the western monsoons on the Andaman Sea coast.
-Our island, beach and snorkelling activities are shifted to the tranquil and secluded Koh Thalu on the sheltered Gulf of Thailand.
+During this period our island, beach and snorkelling activities are shifted to the tranquil and secluded Koh Thalu on the sheltered Gulf of Thailand.

 Note, this is a private family tour without scheduled departure dates and therefore can be organised at any period to suit your family.
 The price is based on a family of 4 sharing two twin/double rooms.
 Flights are extra and vary according to the season.
 Please ask for our most competitive quote.